Judy Fierstein: Education and career

 Judith Ellen Fierstein attended the University of California, Santa Cruz, from which she received a Bachelor of Science degree in 1980 and a Master of Science degree in 1989.

 Fierstein first began working for the U.S. Geological Survey in 1980, after attaining her undergraduate degree.
 She was hired as a summer field assistant to Wes Hildreth for his planned geologic mapping of Mount Adams in the Cascade Range of Washington, but ashfall from the 1980 eruption of Mount St. Helens left their target inaccessible.
 Instead, the duo backpacked in the Valley of Ten Thousand Smokes within Katmai National Park & Preserve, Alaska, to conduct fieldwork and map Novarupta and surrounding volcanoes.
-Since then, Hildreth has been a mentor to Fierstein and her most prolific research partner.
+From then until his death in 2025, Hildreth was a mentor to Fierstein and her most prolific research partner.

 In a 2023 series of articles in Discover magazine, Fierstein was named as an influential figure among women in volcanology.
 She has mentored other successful women volcanologists; for example, Michelle Coombs, former scientist-in-charge of the Alaska Volcano Observatory, was a field assistant to Fierstein while in college.
 Coombs was also mentored by Terry Keith, one of Fierstein's collaborators on research in Alaska.

 Fierstein is currently a research geologist at the California Volcano Observatory in Menlo Park, California, which monitors volcanoes in California and Nevada, including the Lassen Volcanic Center, Long Valley Caldera, and Mount Shasta.